jj-zhu/jj-zhu.github.io/index.md

 Specifically, I started my research career in numerical optimization, and was interested in the robustness theory for machine learning.
 That requires us to use computational tools such as **optimization algorithms over probability distributions**, which are infinite-dimensional.
 For example, in some of my previous works, I invented [robust learning algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
 Those optimization algorithms in fact have deep theoretical roots in dynamical system theory such as PDEs.
-Following that and after moving to Berlin, I dedicate my current research to *interfacing large-scale computational algorithms in machine learning/optimization with dynamical systems theory such as (PDE) grandiet flows and optimal transport*.
+Following that and after moving to Berlin, I dedicate my current research to *interfacing large-scale computational algorithms in machine learning/optimization with dynamical systems theory such as (PDE) gradient flows and optimal transport*.

 To get in touch, click the icon at the bottom of the page.

 ### News and updates
+- I will be teaching the [nonparametric statistics course at Humboldt University of Berlin (at master level)](https://agnes.hu-berlin.de/lupo/rds?state=verpublish&status=init&vmfile=no&publishid=207589&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung), co-lecturing with Vladimir Spokoinyi, in term 2023/24.
+More information coming soon.
+- I will teach a mini-course on optimization and dynamics, introducing (beginner-friendly) concepts of gradient flows from the optimization perspective at the [International Workshop of Intelligent Autonomous Learning Systems 2023](https://www.ias.informatik.tu-darmstadt.de/Workshops/IWIALS2023).
+The lecture notes will be available here.
-- I gave an invited talk at the [ICML Workshop on Duality Principles for Modern Machine Learning](https://dp4ml.github.io/).
+- July 2023.
+I gave an invited talk at the [ICML 2023 Workshop on Duality Principles for Modern Machine Learning](https://dp4ml.github.io/).
 The slides are available [here](https://jj-zhu.github.io/file/duality-ICML-2023-Zhu.pdf).
 - July 2023.
 Accepted paper at CDC 2023: [Propagating Kernel Ambiguity Sets in Nonlinear Data-driven Dynamics Models](https://arxiv.org/abs/2304.14057)
     - In this paper, I discovered the ambiguity set and geometric structure that can be propagated in nonlinear data-driven dynamics models.
 This is the first algorithm that can quantify the uncertainty of uncertainty -- the ambiguity of data-driven Koopman operators and kernel conditional mean embedding models.
 - June 2023.
 Heiner Kremer and Yassine Nemmour gave talks on their works in kernel methods and DRO at the Mini-Symposiums at the SIAM Conference on Optimization 2023 in Seattle, Washington.
 - May 2023.
 Accepted paper at ICML 2023 [(link to preprint)](https://arxiv.org/abs/2305.10898): Heiner Kremer, Yassine Nemmour, Bernhard Sch ̈olkopf, and Jia-Jie Zhu.
 Estimation Beyond Data Reweighting: Kernel Method of Moments.
 - May 2023.
-A couple of new preprints available:
+A couple of new preprints are available:
     - [Nonlinear Wasserstein Distributionally Robust Optimal Control](https://arxiv.org/abs/2304.07415)
     - [Propagating Kernel Ambiguity Sets in Nonlinear Data-driven Dynamics Models](https://arxiv.org/abs/2304.14057)
 - Apr 2023.
 Gave a plenary talk at the Leibniz Institute for Agricultural Engineering and Bioeconomy Potsdam, during the workshop "Mathematical Modeling and Simulation" (MMS) Days.